mnori/emb0x/README.md

 docker-compose up --build
 ```

-you need to run dotnet migrations when it's the first time - `./migrate.sh` in the `bin/` folder
+you need to run dotnet migrations when it's the first time - `./migrate.sh` in the `bin/` folder, in order to create the tables

 i run my commands on windows with git bash